Is My Child Eligible for Free Dental Care Under CDCP in BC?

 This dual support is particularly helpful for children who need ongoing care, such as cavities and fillings, extractions, or dentures.
 Coordinating both programs ensures families receive maximum coverage whenever possible.

-How to Apply & What Documents You Need for Children CDCP
+How to Apply for Children’s CDCP

 What you must have ready:

-- Most recent Notice of Assessment
+• Most recent Notice of Assessment

-- Proof of guardianship for the child
+• Proof of guardianship for the child

-- Confirmation that the child does not have private dental insurance
+• Confirmation that the child does not have private dental insurance

-- Proof of residency in Canada
+• Proof of residency in Canada

-- Child’s identification
+• Child’s identification

-- CRA login details for verification
+• MSCA login details for verification

-- Accurate adjusted family net income
+• Accurate adjusted family net income

 After approval, you will receive information outlining your coverage level and whether co-payments apply.
 Keep this document handy when scheduling visits.